Norman Kay (composer): Television and film music

-Kay, who was born in Bolton, was educated at Bolton School, the Royal Manchester College of Music and the Royal College of Music.
-Kay composed the incidental music for three serials in the first season of Doctor Who, including the very first, An Unearthly Child, as well as The Keys of Marinus and The Sensorites.
+Kay made his living from television music.
+He composed the incidental music for three serials in the first season of Doctor Who, including the very first, An Unearthly Child, as well as The Keys of Marinus and The Sensorites.
 After leaving Doctor Who following its first season, Kay provided the incidental music for many of the Out of the Unknown stories during the rest of the 1960s, as well as composing the atmospheric theme tune of its first three seasons.
-Kay also provided music on productions such as Late Night Horror in 1968, as well as many other television productions.
+Kay also provided music on productions such as Late Night Horror in 1968, the theme music for Special Branch in 1969, as well as musical direction for many other television productions, including the series Highway with Harry Secombe in the 1980s.
 He also scored the 1968 comedy heist film Diamonds for Breakfast.
-Kay also worked as a music critic for The Daily Telegraph.
-He was the first British musician to write a study on Dmitri Shostakovich, a work that was well received.